ChainSafe/game-docs-v2/docs/v2.5/8_interacting-with-tokens.md

 ---
-slug: /current/interacting-with-coins
+slug: /current/interacting-with-tokens
 sidebar_position: 8
-sidebar_label: Interacting With Coins
+sidebar_label: Interacting With Tokens
 ---

-# Interacting with Coins
+# Interacting with Tokens

 You can interact with any EVM coins using our SDK.
 No matter if it's ETH, USDT or your custom ERC-20 smart contract for fungible tokens.

-### Native tokens
+### Native Tokens

 To read balance of ETH for the specified user use: